redgeneLauren/HTMLcourse-sample/Content/Attributes/Attributes.facts.md

     - There are four core attributes in HTML the `class`, `title`, `id` and `style`.

     - The `class` attribute associates an element to a stylesheet.
-This attribute is commonly used in cascading style sheet (CSS), which we won't be using for now in this lesson.
+This attribute is commonly used in cascading style sheet (CSS), which will not be used in this lesson.

     - The code below shows other `core attributes` being used.